TinyTapeout/tinytapeout_www/content/competitions/demoscene/_index.en.md

 ## How to enter

-* Submit your design's URL to the [competition form](https://forms.gle/WtNjEgWybs3vCQPF9) before the closing date of 6th the September.
+* Once your design is passing the GitHub actions, submit it to the [competition form](https://forms.gle/WtNjEgWybs3vCQPF9) before the closing date of 6th the September.
+* Once submitted to the form, we will send you a coupon for a free tile on TT08.
+* You must also submit your design to the shuttle at [app.tinytapeout.com](https://app.tinytapeout.com).

 ## How to get help